crashappsec/chalk/src/docs/howto-compliance.md

 ```

 You'll get a link to connect an account for authentication, to be able
-to use Crash Override's secret service for Chalk (the account is
+to use Crash Override's secret service for chalk (the account is
 totally free, and the account is only used to keep us from being an
 easy Denial-of-Service target).

 Once you successfully connect an account, you'll get a series of
 success messages.

-At this point, your Chalk binary will have re-written itself to
+At this point, your chalk binary will have re-written itself to
 contain most of what it needs to sign, except for a `secret` that it
 requests dynamically from our secret service.